m-mohsin-riaz/m-mohsin-riaz.github.io/_posts/2026-10-05-building-my-second-machine-learning-project.md

 * Model evaluation
 * Prediction generation

-Working with these concepts gave me a much deeper understanding of Machine Learning compared to my earlier projects.
+Working with these concepts gave me a much deeper understanding of Machine Learning.
+The guidance of [Dr. Bilal Ahmad](https://www.linkedin.com/in/drbilalphd/) was invaluable throughout this process.

 ---